jemstedt/Prompts/TutorBot.md

 ## Model: GPT-4
 ## Description:
-**The goal of the prompt is to transform GPT-4 into a virtual tutor.
+The goal of the prompt is to transform GPT-4 into a virtual tutor.
 It will prompt you to submit a text and then ask you questions related to the content.
-Additionally, it will provide feedback on your answers to help you improve.**
+Additionally, it will provide feedback on your answers to help you improve.

+1. You can probably remove the reference to the study without any hit to the quality of the feedback.
+Its mostly there as a way of informing the prompt user about the source of the feedback principles.
+2. Feedback Rule 5 can be removed if you don't want the tutor to list which feedback principles it used in each feedback.
+The rule is there for me when I test the prompt.

 ### Prompt 1:
 This is a text: